oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

     ```

 2. Install the Key Vault software.
 This will prompt for the endpoint connection password.
 We will refer to this as the "Key Vault endpoint password"

+    This is a one time step and the install software (okvclient.jar) is automatically deleted after the install is completed successfully.

     **Note:** the Key Vault endpoint password will be used throughout this workshop for SQL and okvutil commands.